Noname057(16): Finland

 A cyber attack on the website of the Finnish Parliament occurred after Finland joined NATO on April 4, 2023.
 Finnish journalists ranked the group as pro-Russian.

 As a result of the incident, the Finnish criminal police launched a preliminary investigation.

+France

+In 2025 a DDoS attack against the postal service interrupted operations during the several days before Christmas.
+The attack interrupted online banking as well as postal services and package delivery.
+Noname057(16) claimed responsibility.